 If your dog's liver is not functioning to capacity or if your dog is diabetic, the amount of vitamin C your dog's body produces may not be enough for his needs.
 You may also notice your dog's gums bleeding or spots on their skin.
 If your dog has scurvy, they may have wounds that bleed excessively and are slow to heal.
 Dogs with scurvy tend to lose their teeth from their swollen and bloody gums.

 Dogs with liver disease are susceptible to developing a vitamin C deficiency since their liver is the organ responsible for providing vitamin C for their entire body.
-To read more about the importance of vitamin C, visit our guide to supplementing your dog’s diet with vitamin C.

 How Do I Treat My Dog’s Scurvy?